How to Build Muscle Without Weights (Using Bodyweight Exercises)

 This is the perfect time to introduce different variations of the same exercises.
 The increased difficulty of your workout will act as a form of progressive overload, so you continue to challenge your muscle groups.
 It will also increase mechanical tension and microtrauma in the tissue of your body muscles to stimulate further growth.

-To add different variations to your body workout routine, you can:
+To add different variations to your workout routine, you can:

-• Change the angle of the exercise: Doing the same exercise from a different angle is a great way to target underdeveloped muscle groups for a balanced physique and improved strength.
-For instance, try a decline push-up (place your feet on an elevated surface, so your body points downward) instead of a standard push-up.
+• Change the exercise angle: Doing the same exercise from a different angle is a great way to target underdeveloped muscle groups for a balanced physique and improved strength.
+For instance, decline push-ups can emphasize the triceps and lower pectoralis major than standard push-ups.

 • Include single-side exercises: To really engage your muscles, single-side exercises are the way to go.
 The pistol squat (placing all your weight on one leg) is a popular alternative to the bodyweight squat.
 Or, skip the regular push-up and challenge yourself to a one-arm push-up.